rubytune/perf_check/README.md

        change: +753.0ms (yours is 37.9x slower!!!)
 ```

-## How does it do
+## How does it work

-In the example above, `perf_check`
+In the above example, `perf_check`

-* Launches a rails server on a custom port WITH CACHING ENABLED
+* Launches its own rails server on a custom port (WITH CACHING FORCE-ENABLED)
-* Hits /user/45/posts 11 times, throwing away the first request
+* Hits /user/45/posts 11 times (throws away the first request)
 * Git stashes in case you have uncommitted stuff.
 Checks out master.
 Restarts server
-* Hits /user/45/posts 11 times, throwing away the first request
+* Hits /user/45/posts 11 times (throws away the first request)
-* Applies a the stash if it existed
+* Applies the stash if it existed
 * Prints results
-*
-However, `perf_check`'s true power comes with it's ability to auto-login as any type of user...(dun dun dun)

 ## Caveats of DOOOOM